Facilitation as a design act

 CAST: UDL Guidelines

-The most widely used framework for proactively designing learning that supports variability in engagement, representation, and action and expression.
+The most widely used framework for proactively designing learning that supports variability in engagement, representation, and action/expression.
 The key scholarly-practice bridge for inclusive facilitation design — providing the structural question: what does this learning environment assume about who can participate, and how?

 Bracken & Novak — Universal Design in Postsecondary Education